What is Software Metering?

 Negotiate settlements based on documented usage patterns

-Challenge 1: Data Volume
+Challenge 1: Data volume

 Solution: Automated aggregation and intelligent filtering to focus on licensed software, not every executable.

-Challenge 2: User Privacy
+Challenge 2: User privacy

-Detailed usage tracking raises privacy concerns, particularly in regions with strict data protection regulations.
+Detailed usage tracking raises privacy concerns, particularly in regions with strict data-protection regulations.

 Solution: Configure metering to track application-level data without capturing screen content, keystrokes, or personal communications.
 Ensure compliance with GDPR and local regulations.

-Challenge 3: Background Processes
+Challenge 3: Background processes

 Solution: Distinguish between "running time" and "active usage time" by monitoring application focus and user interaction.